Above: Students perform an original spoken word piece, "Momma Said," at the Atlantic County Institute of Technology in Mays Landing, New Jersey.

 Launched by the Kellogg Foundation in 2016, TRHT is a comprehensive, national and community-based process to plan for and bring about transformational and sustainable change, and to address the historic and contemporary effects of racism.
 It seeks to unearth and jettison the deeply held, and often unconscious, beliefs created by racism — including the belief in a hierarchy of human value.
 ALA is one of the 100 voluntary National Partner Organizations, along with 44 scholars, that participated in the 2016 TRHT design phase.
 Learn more about the Kellogg Foundation's Truth, Racial Healing & Transformation efforts.

-As part of the Great Stories Club’s TRHT series, libraries will engage more than 5,000 underserved young adults in transformative, humanities-based reading and discussion programming and racial healing sessions.
+As part of the Great Stories Club’s TRHT series, libraries engaged more than 5,000 underserved young adults in transformative, humanities-based reading and discussion programming and racial healing sessions.

 From October 2017 to August 2018, ALA collaborated with humanities scholars, programming librarians, racial healing practitioners and others in the development of three new reading and discussion series inspired by WKKF’s TRHT process; and piloted programs in 25 libraries.